OfficeDev/office-js-docs-pr/docs/reference/overview/visio-javascript-reference-overview.md

 ## Example: Printing all shapes text in active page

 The following example shows you how to print shape text value from an array shapes object.
-The `Visio.run()` method contains a batch of instructions.
+The `Visio.run()` function contains a batch of instructions.
 As part of this batch, a proxy object is created that references shapes on the active document.

 All these commands are queued and run when `context.sync()` is called.
 The `sync()` method returns a promise that can be used to chain it with other operations.